MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: SKR Analysis Under Hybrid Quantum Noise

-In response to Eve's Gaussian collective attack, Bob employs homodyne detection along with reverse reconciliation (RR) to correct any errors that may occur during transmission.
-Notably, the RR protocol ensures a positive SKR for any value of $T_i$ \cite{weedbrook2010quantum}.
-Following this setup, we derive the expressions for the SKR of the system employing the one-way and two-way protocols in this section.
+In response to Eve's Gaussian collective attack, Bob employs homodyne detection along with RR to correct any errors that may occur during transmission.
+Notably, the RR protocol ensures a positive SKR even in the low-transmissivity regime of $T_i$ $\in[0,1]$~\cite{weedbrook2010quantum} (high-loss).
+Following this setup, in this section, analytical SKR expression for both one- and two-way MIMO FSO CV-QKD systems are presented.